charludo/barely/README.md

 Python 3.9.x
 ```

+(On Windows: `py -V`)

-If you prefer, create a virtual environment for barely:
+It is highly recommended to create a virtual environment for barely, otherwise some parts may not work:
 ```console
 $ python -m venv .venv
 $ . .venv/bin/activate
 (.venv) $
 ```

+(On Windows: `py -m venv .venv`)

 ### Installation